aurorascharff/rsc-workshop/STEPS.md

 ## Intro: Client/server composition

-- Now we need to compose them
+- Now we need to compose them: split view
 - Client in server: all good
-- Server in client: server becomes client, fails and console.log
+- Server in client: server becomes client, fails because imported
+- Donut pattern: children and content, works because it´s a reference
 - Excalidraw: donut pattern and fetch data again, use cases collapsible sidebar or autoscrolling-chat

 ### Intro: Benefits and drawbacks